-You’re working on your LinkedIn profile and you see the profile of another executive who is surprisingly similar to you:
+You’re working on your LinkedIn profile and you see the profile of another executive who’s personal brand seems just like yours:

 - He has the same skill sets.